Pregnancy and bladder weakness

 During pregnancy, the weight of the baby and hormonal changes weaken these muscles.
 They become stretched and are more difficult to control, and this sometimes leads to incontinence.

-- There are two reasons for this:
+There are two reasons for bladder weakness during pregnancy:

 - The uterus rests on the bladder, giving you an urgent need to urinate that is difficult to resist.